 Creating the graphics

-The script called for a pseudo alien typeface for the main scrolling text, something close to English, but also not quite readable.
-I was able to achieve this quite easily by simply setting the font rendering to Draft quality, which disabled anti aliasing.
+The art director requested a pseudo alien typeface for any ancillary text, something close to English, but not quite readable.
+I achieved this quite easily by simply by using a standard font but setting the font rendering to Draft quality, which disabled anti aliasing.
 With the comp at 320x240 there was really nothing else for the font to do but get all crunchy and weird looking.

 Creating the effect (with stock plugins)